 No biking kit is complete without a helmet.
-The fact is, accidents happen, and in the event of a crash, a helmet can protect you from suffering potential serious injuries.
+The fact is, accidents happen, and in the event of a crash, a helmet can protect you from suffering potentially serious injuries.
 Simply wearing a helmet can be the difference between suffering a minor scratch or a severe head or brain injury.
 For this reason, you need a protective helmet when riding regardless of whether you are a commuter, road rider, mountain biker, gravel grinder, or extreme cyclist.

 But the truth is most helmets are not ponytail-friendly and manufacturers do not make claims about their safety or suitability when worn with a ponytail.
 Rather, most manufacturers claim their helmets are unisex making finding one that works well with women’s hair, particularly a ponytail, is usually difficult.